 Before joining Higgs Fletcher & Mack, Ms. Buckley was an IRS Chief Counsel attorney and a Special Assistant United States Attorney.
 In 2007, Ms. Buckley was selected as National Chair for all IRS Counsel’s young attorneys for their Continuing Legal Education.
-Ms. Buckley also served as a full-time judicial extern to the Honorable Arthur L. Alarcon on the United States Court of Appeals for the Ninth Circuit.
+Ms. Buckley served as a full-time judicial extern to the Honorable Arthur L. Alarcon on the United States Court of Appeals for the Ninth Circuit.

 Her Work Includes

 - Tax Controversy: Ms. Buckley represents clients in all aspects of tax controversies, from audit through litigation.
-Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership TEFRA audits, collection due process, employment taxes, fraud cases and offshore tax compliance.
+Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership audits, collection due process, employment taxes, fraud and offshore tax compliance.

 - Collection Matters: Ms. Buckley helps clients resolve unpaid federal and state taxes through various means, including Offer and Compromise and Installment Agreement.
 She also resolves liens and levies filed by taxing authorities.

 - Bankruptcy: Ms. Buckley represents creditors and debtors in resolution of bankruptcy tax matters, including relief from stay, exceptions to discharge, discharge of bankruptcy taxes, and debt workouts.

 - Business Tax Planning: Ms. Buckley helps clients choose and form new business entities, and negotiates the acquisition and sale of businesses.

 - International Tax Planning: Ms. Buckley represents clients in inbound and outbound transactions (focusing on offshore tax and reporting compliance).

 Ms. Buckley is a frequent speaker for the California Lawyer’s Association, Taxation Section’s Continuing Legal Education programs and local accounting groups.